SWAT 3: Close Quarters Battle: Plot

 In 2005, the United Nations prepares to sign the Nuclear Abolition Treaty at the Los Angeles Convention Center.
-The event draws world leaders, representatives, and tourists to Los Angeles, but also violent criminals and terrorists seeking to use the signing and the influx of dignitaries as a platform for their demands.
-Tasked with protecting the city and the delegates is the Los Angeles Police Department and their Metropolitan Division, with firepower and tactical needs being the responsibility of D Platoon, SWAT.
+The event draws world leaders, representatives, and tourists to Los Angeles, but also violent criminals and terrorists seeking to use the signing and the influx of international dignitaries as a platform for their causes.
+Tasked with protecting the city and the delegates is the LAPD Metropolitan Division's elite D Platoon, SWAT.